-Source: ACI Preliminary World Airport Traffic and Results for 2019, June 2020.
+Source: ACI Preliminary World Airport Traffic and Results for 2019, May 2020.

-The following table presents historical total revenue operations (landings and takeoffs) and total domestic and international enplanements and deplanements at LAX for Fiscal Years 2010 through 2019, as well as for the last six calendar months of calendar year 2018 and 2019, and for the first five calendar months of calendar year 2019 and 2020.
+The following table presents historical total revenue operations (landings and takeoffs) and total domestic and international enplanements and deplanements at LAX for Fiscal Years 2011 through 2020.

-As shown in the table below, from Fiscal Year 2010 through Fiscal Year 2019, total enplaned and deplaned passengers at LAX increased at a compounded annual growth rate of approximately 4.7%.
+As shown in the table below, from Fiscal Year 2010 through Fiscal Year 2019, total enplaned and deplaned passengers at LAX increased at a compounded annual growth rate of approximately 4.8%.
+In Fiscal Year 2020, the total enplaned and deplaned passengers at LAX decreased by 28.7% and for Fiscal Year 2011 through Fiscal Year 2020, total enplaned and deplaned passengers at LAX increased at a compounded annual growth rate of approximately 1.4%.
+From Fiscal Year 2011 through Fiscal Year 2019, revenue operations at LAX increased at a compound annual growth rate of approximately 2.2%.
+In Fiscal Year 2020, revenue operations at LAX decreased by 20.6% and for Fiscal Year 2011 through Fiscal Year 2020, revenue operations at LAX decreased at a compound annual growth rate of approximately 0.07%.
 See also "CERTAIN INVESTMENT CONSIDERATIONS - Financial Condition of the Airlines; Effect of Airline Industry Consolidation; Effect of Airline and Counterparty Bankruptcies."